salemigroup/gds2_geant4/README.md

 | `world_margin_um` | `500` | world half-size = geometry extent + margin |
 | `world_half_size_um` | — | `[x, y, z]`, overrides the margin |

-The substrate is centred on the origin and every other layer sits on its top face.
+The substrate is centered on the origin and every other layer sits on its top face.

 &nbsp;